cse110-sp23-group19/cse110-sp23-group19/admin/meetings/041923-team-bonding-kickoff.md

 - TA hunt, WYA
 - We will be wrapping up what's not finished on Friday of this week, meeting at the Avery Library.

+## For the next meeting:
+- We will be wrapping things up to turn in
+- Make sure to record your videos and send them to Tarun
+- Next meeting: Friday at the Biomed library.
+- Play with chatgpt for our 8-ball assignment

 ### Group Bonding:
 <img width="409" alt="Screenshot 2023-04-20 at 5 40 19 PM" src="https://user-images.githubusercontent.com/43154527/233514491-465ee34a-23d6-4591-a5ce-9398c3dfee31.png">